dbhangops/dbhangops.github.io/_posts/2014-07-22-dbhangops-072414-more-indexing.markdown

 \#DBHangOps 07/24/14 -- More Indexing!
 =========================================================

+The GHanout is up!
+You can join the discussion at http://bit.ly/1rDYmUm or watch the livestream below:

+<iframe width="420" height="315" src="http://www.youtube.com/embed/Mrcg2eLjFJo" frameborder="0" allowfullscreen></iframe>

 Hello everybody!

 Join in \#DBHangOps this Thursday, **July, 24, 2014 at 11:00am pacific (18:00 GMT)**, where we pick up on our [last conversation about indexing](http://dbhangops.github.io/2014/07/08/dbhangops-071014-mysql-index-types/):